Uttam Kumar: Early career (1947–1951)

 Kumar entered the film industry in 1947, appearing as an extra in the Hindi film Maya Dore.
 Although he acted for five days at Bharatlaxmi Studios for a fee of ₹125, the film remained unreleased.
 His first acting role in a film was in the younger role of the central character played by Asit Baran in Drishtidan (1948), directed by Nitin Bose; this film was under his birth name Arun Kumar Chattophadyay.
-The next year in 1949, he appeared for the first time as the hero in the film Kamona, changing his name again to "Uttam Chatterjee".
+The following year, in 1949, he appeared for the first time as the hero in the film Kamona, changing his name again to "Uttam Chatterjee".
 Later he changed his name again to "Arup Kumar" with the 1950 film Maryada, where he first got the opportunity to lip-sync to a song.
 In 1951, Kumar joined M. P. Productions as a staff artist.
 The same year, he starred in Agradoot's Sahajatri.
 It was the first film in which he used the name "Uttam Kumar", at the advice of Pahari Sanyal.
 In this film, he met singer-songwriter Hemanta Mukherjee, lip-syncing over whose voice later went on to gain his popularity.

 By the age of 26, following by his appearances in a series of unsuccessful films, such as Ore Jatri, Nastaneer and Sanjibani, Kumar was derogatorily nicknamed "Flop Master General".
 He was hugely disappointed and decided to leave the film industry.
 By this time, Kumar continued working at the Port Trust simultaneously.

 Initial success and breakthrough (1952–1954)

 In 1952, Kumar was then discovered by director Nirmal Dey, who cast him in one of the lead roles in M. P. Production's Basu Paribar, where he starred opposite Supriya Devi, one of his later frequent co-stars, for the first time.
 Dey "saw his talent, which most makers didn't.
 He was exceptional, a genius actor who was in films that weren't good."
 However, Basu Paribar was a box-office success and one of the highest-grossing films of that year, breaking Kumar's dry spell at the box office and making him a star.
 Following its success, he resigned from his job at the Port Commissions, and joined the film industry in a complete manner.
-His another release in that year was Kar Paape, a social problem film addressing the matters of syphilis, a sharp contrast to the romantically themed films that had generally preceded it.
-However, it initially bombed at the box-office because of its A-certified storyline, Kar Paape later got recognition for its groundbreaking theme.
+Another release in that year was Kar Pape, a social problem film addressing the matters of syphilis, a sharp contrast to the romantically themed films that had generally preceded it.
+However, it initially bombed at the box-office because of its A-certified storyline, Kar Pape later got recognition for its groundbreaking theme.